 When to come — Any time of year can be wonderful at Posada Arigalan.
-The most crucial factors to consider are temperature, rainfall, crowds, and the peak or off-peak season.
+The most crucial factors to consider are temperature, rainfall, crowds, and peak or off-peak season.

-Weather — There are two sharply defined seasons in Mazunte (as in most of Mexico) - the tropical/moist weather of summer and early fall, and the dry weather of winter and spring.
+Weather — There are two sharply defined seasons in Mazunte, Oaxaca (as in most of Mexico) - the tropical/moist weather of summer and early fall, and the dry weather of winter and spring.
 In July, August, and September the increase in cloud cover can push the average daily temperatures below those of the very warm late April, May and early June.
 The advantage of visiting in the summer/fall is the lush, green landscape.
 During the winter/spring you will experience the green and brown combination of dry landscape.

 Peak and Off-Peak Season —

-Off Peak Season is from late February (excluding Semana Santa)through early November.
+Off Peak Season is from late February (excluding Semana Santa) through early November.

 If you shun crowds but enjoy the sunny, temperate weather then January is a good bet.
-October through mid-December is a good time as the landscape is still very lush, the beaches are beautifully uncrowded and it is cooler.
+October through mid-December is a good time as the landscape is still very lush, the beaches are beautifully uncrowded and temperatures are cooler.
 The occasional showers of July, August and September frequently cool things enough to make your stay enjoyable.
 No matter when you come, the sky is always blue, the water turquoise, the people friendly and the food outstanding.

 Driving to through Mexico to Arigalan -